Australian Age of Dinosaurs: Future plans

 The AAOD Museum's third and final stage consists of a purpose built, multimillion-dollar natural history museum that will portray the evolution of the Australian continent over the past 4.5 billion years and Australia's unique dinosaur heritage.
-The new museum building which will include education facilities is planned for 2022 and initial work including concept planning and design has been completed.
+The new museum building, which will include education facilities, was planned for 2022, and initial work including concept planning and design has been completed.

-The AAOD Museum of Natural History will be located 2 km from the Museum's Reception Centre, and positioned overlooking the plains below the Jump-Up.
-The buildings' concept statistics allow for a floor space of 6,000 square meters of which 1,800 square metres will be exhibition floor space.
-The remainder of the building's planned space will be divided between public space, gift shop and café facilities, back–of-house management, collection room, laboratory, school classrooms and audio visual facilities.
+The AAOD Museum of Natural History will be located 2 km from the museum's Reception Centre and positioned overlooking the plains below the Jump-Up.
+The building's concept statistics allow for a floor space of 6,000 square meters, of which 1,800 square metres will be exhibition floor space.
+The remainder of the building's planned space will be divided among public space, gift shop and café facilities, back–of-house management, collection room, laboratory, school classrooms and audiovisual facilities.
 Other exhibitions currently being planned for the AAOD Museum include a suite of outdoor galleries that will be positioned throughout the gorge of the Jump-Up.
-These galleries will exhibit life-size bronze sculptures of Australia's dinosaurs and their environment and initial construction on the first of these is currently underway.
+These galleries will exhibit life-size bronze sculptures of Australia's dinosaurs; their environment and initial construction on the first of these is currently underway.